 Growth hackers have adopted the same agile and iterative processes that world class software development teams use, which means you can count on a highly collaborative and experimental attitude to influence the overall team culture.
 But, it's not just about rashly trying new things.
 Growth hackers depend heavily on poring over the metrics and data to tweeze out overlooked trends, or insights worth exploiting.
 Getting things done depends on assessing the goals down to the fine details, and mapping out a plan of attack that is flexible enough to allow for experimentation and improvisation.

-Guest post by Jonathan Poston, for more information contact Jonathan Poston at [email protected].
+Guest post by Jonathan Poston, for more information contact Jonathan Poston on his website.